 Proper Shipping Name:

-UN/ID Number: To be determined on a case by case basis.
+UN/ID Number: To be determined on a case-by-case basis.

-Classification of substances with multiple hazards must be determined in accordance with the criteria presented in the above mentioned regulations.
+Classification of substances with multiple hazards must be determined in accordance with the criteria presented in the above-mentioned regulations.
 Due to the various quantities/combinations of materials being shipped at one time, the information above must be determined based on the characteristics of the specific shipment.

-SECTION 15: REGULATORY INFORMATION
+14. REGULATORY INFORMATION

 TSCA STATUS: Y